orabe/gaitmod/README.md

 ## Documentation

-Comprehensive documentation is available at [https://gaitmod.readthedocs.io/](https://gaitmod.readthedocs.io/).
+Comprehensive documentation is available at [Read the Docs](https://gaitmod.readthedocs.io/).

+The latest release of gaitmod can be found on [PyPI](https://pypi.org/project/gaitmod/).

 ## Installation